Adbuth05/Assignment2-Document-Similarity-using-MapReduce/README.md

     - Subpoint The document text is tokenized into individual words.
     - Subpoint For each word, the Mapper emits a key-value pair (word, DocumentID).

--Point One Output Key-Value Pair:
+- Point One Output Key-Value Pair:

 ``` bash
 (word, documentID)